Dmitri Pavlov

 Email: dmitri.pavlov[remove this text]@ttu.edu.

-Research interests: homotopy theory motivated by physics, including functorial field theory, higher and derived differential geometry, factorization algebras, and other relevant areas of homotopy theory.
+Research interests: homotopy theory and topology motivated by physics, including functorial field theory, higher and derived differential geometry, factorization algebras, and related areas of homotopy theory.

 Papers